What is a down payment?

 - You might avoid an expensive mistake if you realize you can’t handle the larger payment.

 Many financial experts agree that having a down payment is a good sign you’re ready for homeownership.
 If you can make the necessary sacrifices to amass a down payment, then you’ll likely be able to manage expenses that come with owning a home, including monthly mortgage payments, homeowners insurance and maintenance, repairs, property taxes, HOA dues and utilities.

-A larger down payment can also help you win a bid for a home, and potentially indicate that a lender will be less likely to refuse your loan application for some reason, like the home appraising for less than expected.
+Plus, a larger down payment can also help you win a bid for a home against other buyers.
 By reducing uncertainty about whether the transaction can go through, the higher down payment makes your offer more competitive.

-The size of your mortgage down payment is obviously a very personal decision.
-Tools like Bankrate’s affordability calculator or down payment calculator can help you determine the right amount for you, and so can a trusted mortgage professional.
+The size of your mortgage down payment is a personal and practical decision.
+Take a holistic look at your monthly budget, your other debts and the cost of living in your city to think about how much you should spend.
+Tools like Bankrate’s affordability calculator can help you determine the right amount for you, and so can a trusted mortgage professional.
 Ultimately, the decision comes down to your desire, your discipline and your resources.

 Don’t forget that the down payment isn’t the only expense you’ll need to cover before you get the keys to your new place.
 Be sure to factor in closing costs, too.
 These can add up to tens of thousands of dollars in some states, and lenders will need to see that your bank account has the cash to cover these fees after you have made your down payment.